javascript-tutorial/en.javascript.info/1-js/05-data-types/07-map-set-weakmap-weakset/article.md

 ]);
 ```

-There is a built-in method [Object.entries(obj)](mdn:js/Object/entries) that returns the array of key/value pairs for an object exactly in that format.
+There is a built-in method [Object.entries(obj)](mdn:js/Object/entries) that returns an array of key/value pairs for an object exactly in that format.

 So we can initialize a map from an object like this: